Hero background

 - Safe, welcoming setting surrounded by nature

-Meals are prepared by the local team and include typical Filipino dishes with Western influences: rice, pasta, chicken, fish, vegetables, and fresh fruit.
-Special dietary requirements can be communicated in advance.
+Meals are prepared by the local team and feature typical Filipino dishes with some Western influences: rice, pasta, chicken, fish, vegetables and fresh fruit.
+Specific dietary needs can be communicated in advance.

-The volunteer house is also a place for meeting and sharing: a reference point where you can relax, get to know people from all over the world, and reflect on the experience you are living, in a simple, warm, and family-like atmosphere.
+The volunteer house is also a place to gather and share: a base where you can unwind, meet people from all over the world, and reflect on the experience you're having, in a simple, warm, homely atmosphere.

-Every programme is carefully monitored, from the clinics and outreach activities you will join to the volunteer house where you will stay, to ensure a welcoming and protected environment.
+Each programme is monitored carefully, from the clinics where you'll be working to the volunteer house, so you can settle in to a welcoming and well-supported environment.

-is to offer you a safe, well-supported environment so you can focus on what really matters: learning, helping, and building real connections with the community.
+is to give you a safe, well-supported environment, so you can focus on what really matters: spending time, sharing skills and learning alongside the local community.

 🧭 Orientation day

-Your experience in Palawan begins with a full day entirely dedicated to orientation, designed to give you all the tools you need to experience the project safely, consciously, and in full connection with the local community.
+Your time in Palawan starts with a full day of orientation, designed to give you everything you need to take part in the project safely, confidently and properly connected to the local community.

-During the first Monday, you will take part in a programme led by the local team that includes:
+On your first Monday, you'll join a programme led by the local team that covers:

-- Welcome meeting, presentation of the programme, weekly activities, and house rules
+- Welcome meeting, programme introduction, weekly activities and house rules

-- Practical advice on health, safety, and cultural norms to respect
+- Practical advice on health, safety and local customs

-- First discussion with the project coordinators to plan the week and start getting to know the area
+- First sit-down with the project coordinators to plan the week ahead and start finding your feet

-Orientation is also an opportunity to meet the other volunteers, share expectations and motivations, and begin to feel part of a small community working towards a common purpose.
+Orientation is also when you'll meet the other volunteers, share what you're hoping to take from the experience, and start feeling part of a small group working towards the same goals.

-📌 From Tuesday, you will begin the field activities, but from day one you will already have all the tools to make the most of the experience.
+📌 From Tuesday you'll be into the on-the-ground activities, but by day one you'll already have everything you need to make the most of your time here.

-To take part in the project in Palawan, we recommend booking a flight arriving at Puerto Princesa International Airport (PPS) on Sunday between 10:00 and 17:00.
+For the project in Palawan, we'd recommend booking a flight into Puerto Princesa International Airport (PPS), arriving on a Sunday between 10:00 and 17:00.

-During this time window, our free meet-and-greet and transfer service to the accommodation in Tigman village (Aborlan) is available.
+That's when our free pickup and transfer to the accommodation in Tigman (Aborlan) runs.

-Please note: if you arrive on Saturday, you will need to book an extra night at the accommodation (additional charge).
+Note: if you arrive on Saturday, you'll need to book an extra night at the house (small supplement).

 📍 Meeting point on arrival

-After passport control and baggage collection, head to the main exit of the arrivals terminal.
-A member of our staff will be there waiting for you with a sign showing your name.
-If you do not see them immediately, stay there: they are probably also waiting for other arriving participants.
-Emergency contacts will be provided as soon as your participation is confirmed.
+After passport control and luggage collection, head to the main exit of the arrivals terminal.
+A member of our staff will be waiting with a sign with your name.
+If you can't spot them straight away, stay where you are: they're likely waiting for other volunteers arriving around the same time.
+Emergency contacts are sent once your booking is confirmed.

 🚕 Transfer to the accommodation

-The journey from the airport to the village takes about 1 hour and 30 minutes, and you may share it with other volunteers arriving at the same time.
-The road is scenic, and from there you will already begin to step into Palawan’s rural atmosphere.
+The drive from the airport to the village takes around 1h30 and you might share it with other volunteers arriving at the same time.
+The road is scenic and you'll start getting a feel for rural Palawan straight away.

 📱 Useful tip

-We suggest buying a local SIM card (GLOBE) directly at the airport or as soon as you arrive in town.
-It will be very useful for staying in touch with the local team, the other volunteers, and home.
-If you prefer, you can also buy an eSIM in advance on Airalo
+We'd suggest picking up a local SIM (GLOBE) at the airport or as soon as you're in town.
+Useful for staying in touch with the local team, the other volunteers and people back home.
+If you prefer, you can also buy an eSIM in advance from Airalo

 🧳 Check-in and check-out

-- The included stay runs from Sunday (the day before the start) until Saturday morning (check-out by 12:00)
+- Your included stay runs from Sunday (the day before the programme starts) to Saturday morning (check-out by 12:00)

-- Extra nights (before or after) are available on request for a small surcharge
+- Extra nights (before or after) are available on request for a small supplement

-- The programme officially begins on Monday morning with the orientation day
+- The programme officially starts on Monday morning with the orientation day

-We recommend booking your return flight for Saturday afternoon or evening, so you can leave the house calmly in the morning and reach the airport without rushing (about a 30-minute drive).
+We'd suggest booking your return flight for Saturday afternoon or evening, so you can leave the house in your own time and get to the airport without rushing (about 30 minutes by car).

-As soon as you book your flight, send us:
+As soon as you book your flight, please send:

 - Airline